 Pursuing the vision of President Rodrigo R. Duterte, the Department of Foreign Affairs, under the leadership of Secretary Alan Peter S. Cayetano, is implementing measures to accommodate more passport applications.

-Additional online appointment slots for November will be made available shortly.
-We will also open online appointments for December soon.
+Additional online appointment slots for November and December are now available.
+Appointment slots for January will be made available soon.

 We remind you that passport appointments are free.
 The DFA discourages applicants from securing online appointment through fixers.
 Please be warned that dealing with fixers is at your own risk and expense.